Miguel-7/NC-News/README.md

-# NC News
+# NC News API

-New developers to this repo need to add `.env.development` and `.env.test` in order to access the environment variables locally.
+For people new to this repo, you need to add `.env.development` and `.env.test` in order to access the environment variables locally.